-If you can't afford to purchase software, you can still find free software to create and edit images.
+If you can't afford to purchase software, you can still find good, free software to create and edit images.
 Some of this software is developed by individuals, and some is feature limited or an earlier version of a more advanced program.
-In some rare instances, there are no strings attached, but most often you will need to provide information to the company by registering, or endure ads or "nag" screens.
+In some instances, there are no strings attached, but most often you will need to provide information to the company by registering, or endure ads or "nag" screens.

 On first glance, I thought Photoscape was going to be a dud, but I dug in deeper and realized why so many readers of this site have recommended it as a favorite free photo editor.
 It is jam-packed with features, while remaining very easy to use.
 Photoscape provides several modules including a viewer, editor, batch processor, Raw converter, file renamer, print layout tool, screen capture tool, color picker, and more.
 I'm very impressed overall at what has been packed into this free photo editor without sacrificing ease of use.